NEW: Your playbook to 10x donor lifetime value

 In today’s online world, your sponsorship letter will likely be in the form of an email.
 In alignment with top email best practices, consider a few unique ways to ensure your recipient receives, opens, and, most importantly, responds to your message.

-- Add visuals: Show sponsors why your organization is worth supporting by using compelling visuals, like photos, infographics, or short videos, that highlight your impact and help create an emotional and memorable connection.
-Just be sure to optimize your file sizes for email to avoid endless load times.
+• Add visuals: Show sponsors why your organization is worth supporting by using compelling visuals, like photos, infographics, or short videos, that highlight your impact and help create an emotional and memorable connection.
+Just be sure to optimize your file sizes for email to avoid lengthy load times.

-- Plan for follow-up: Wait about a week before following up to reopen the conversation without seeming too pushy or getting lost in the inbox shuffle.
+• Plan for follow-up: Wait about a week before following up to reopen the conversation without seeming too pushy or getting lost in the inbox shuffle.
+Most sponsorship decisions require 2–3 touches.
+Use these two follow-up email scripts to stay on a prospect’s radar.

 3 sponsorship letter best practices to remember